A great way of protecting your vacation rental property is by having a solid short term rental agreement with your confirmed and booked guests.

-As it is the case with any type of real estate agreement, a short term rental contract must contain several legally-binding terms.
-The agreement needs to cover both landlord rights and tenant rights and it should outline essential details about the occupancy and the governing local laws.
+As is the case with any type of real estate agreement, a short term rental contract must contain several legally binding terms.
+The agreement needs to cover both landlord rights and tenant rights.
+It should outline essential details about the occupancy and the governing local laws.

 As the name suggests, short term rentals are investment properties that are rented out for a short period of time.
 This type of rental property has emerged as a cheaper alternative to hotels and has quickly become the go-to option for vacationers across the globe.

 - Their rental rate is substantially higher than long term rentals.
-As a consequence, the rental income that you can generate from a vacation rental investment will dwarf any other type of real estate investment.
+As a consequence, the rental income that you can generate from a vacation rental investment will surpass any other type of real estate investment.